AnonymousPlanet/thgtoa/guide.md

     -   Videos: Disable it (change button) and set to off

-    -   Filesystem: Disable it (change button)
+    -   File system: Disable it (change button)

 -   Disable File Indexing by going into the "Indexing Options" (Go into Windows 10 Control Panel, Switch the view to "Large Icons" and select Indexing Options.